Revisiting the Bohr Model of the Atom through Brownian Motion of the Electron: Kinetic, Potential, and Total Energy of the Electron

 \section{Kinetic, Potential, and Total Energy of the Electron}

-By obtaining the velocity and position of the electron at each simulation time step, we can easily compute the radial ($T_r$), polar ($T_\theta$), and azimuthal ($T_\phi$) kinetic energies, as well as the potential energy ($V$) using simple classical equations of particle energies, as follows:
+By obtaining the forward-drift components and position of the electron at each simulation time step, we can easily compute the radial ($T_r$), polar ($T_\theta$), and azimuthal ($T_\phi$) kinetic energies, as well as the potential energy ($V$) using simple classical equations of particle energies, as follows:

 The total energy is just the sum of all energies:

 In this section, we present the results for the average electron energies in the $(2,1,0)$ and $(2,0,0)$ states of the hydrogen atom.
 Similar results can be obtained for any other state by running the provided code~\cite{github_Yordanov2024} with different quantum numbers.